jsulz/jsulz/content/posts/2018-11-20-understanding-np-complete.md

 <!--more-->

 This is to say, you should think, when you hear a computer can&#8217;t find an answer to a problem, that it&#8217;s a big deal.
-These are the sorts of problems that a reasonably programmed (or so we think) computer with enough processors to require fans that sound like this: https://youtu.be/jBsc83_4RsQ?t=26
+These are the sorts of problems that a reasonably programmed (or so we think) computer with enough processors to require fans that sound like this:

+{{< youtube id="jBsc83_4RsQ" >}}

 just can&#8217;t solve if the domain is large enough.